kwebio/kweb-docs/intro.rst

 for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.

 Kweb runs on `Kotlin <https://kotlinlang.org/>`_, an excellent modern programming language that is rapidly growing in popularity.
-Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_, while also being popular for backend architectures (where it's often used as a drop-in replacement for Java).
+Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_.
+According to Github, Kotlin was the `fastest growing <https://octoverse.github.com/projects#languages>`_ programming language of 2018.

 How does it work?
 -----------------